TruGrid Mac Connector - Autofill Credentials

 Notes

 login.microsoftonline.com, all of them appear in the suggestion list.
-Select the one that matches the host you are connecting to. - When your Entra password changes, update the entry in the Passwords app.
-Stale saved credentials will produce repeated login failures, and enough failed attempts in a short window can lock the Entra account.
+Select the one that matches the host you are connecting to. - When your password changes, update the entry in the Passwords app.
+Stale saved credentials will produce repeated login failures, and enough failed attempts in a short window can lock the account.

 - If no suggestion appears when you click the Username field, the saved entry is either missing, keyed to the wrong website value, or the Passwords credential provider is disabled.
 Check System Settings > Passwords > Password Options and confirm AutoFill is enabled.